aayushML-tech/Deep-Learning-Models-for-Financial-Time-Series-Forecasting/README.md

 # Deep Learning Models for Financial Time-Series Forecasting

-Forecasting the **next-day closing price** of stocks using three deep learning architectures and comparing their performance on the same data pipeline:
+Forecasting the **next-day closing price** of stocks using three deep learning architectures and comparing them on an identical data pipeline:

 1. **GRU-Transformer** — a GRU encoder feeding a Transformer encoder
 2. **LSTM-Transformer** — an LSTM encoder feeding a Transformer encoder
 3. **Transformer (standalone)** — a pure self-attention model with no recurrent layers

-A single model is trained across **multiple stocks at once**.
-Each stock is given a learnable embedding, so one shared network can specialise its predictions per ticker while still learning patterns common to all of them.
+A single model is trained across **all seven stocks at once**.
+Each stock gets a learnable embedding, so one shared network specialises per ticker while still learning patterns common to all of them.

 > ⚠️ **Disclaimer:** This project is for educational and research purposes only.
 Nothing here is financial advice, and these predictions should not be used to make trading or investment decisions.